CodyNicholson/Finding_Lane_Lines/README.md

 The most difficult part of this project for me was drawing the lane lines on top of the image.
 To do this I used the Hough Lines algorithm to filter my grayscaled, blurred image so it only displayed the lines that has a minimum length of 18, a threshold of 22, and a maximum line gap of 1.
 This left me with only the lines that were large enough to be the lane lines.

-After this I called the Draw Lines function in the Hough Lines function that:
+After this I called the Draw Lines function that:

 - took the Hough Lines as input
 - calculated the slopes of every line